livingmaha/applaude/README.md

-# Applaude API: AI-Powered Mobile App Generation Platform
+# Applaude: AI-Powered Mobile App Generation

 Applaude is a revolutionary platform that uses a swarm of specialized AI agents to build native mobile applications from a simple website URL or a text prompt.
-This repository contains the complete codebase for the Applaude project, including the Django backend and the React frontend.

 ## Tech Stack